comcode-org/binmat_rules/README.md

 - Draw a card.
 [Drawing a Card](#drawing-a-card)
 - Play a card from your hand to a lane's stack.
 [Playing a Card](#playing-a-card)
 - Initiate combat in a lane.
 [Combat](#combat)
+- Discard a card into a lane discard pile.
+This is a defender-only action.

+You can inspect any discard pile at any time, even if it is not your turn.

 ### Drawing a Card